-Year 12 Politics student Emma Wilson (pictured above, back row, 3rd from right on a visit to No 10 in December 2019) has submitted an entry to the School Blog Competition 2020, a partnership between the Political Studies Association and the Financial Times, supported by UK Parliament.
+Year 12 Politics student Emma Wilson (pictured above, back row, 3rd from right on a visit to No 10 in December 2019) is one of 20 pupils to have been short-listed for the finals of the School Blog Competition 2020, a partnership between the Political Studies Association (PSA) and the Financial Times, supported by UK Parliament.

 The competition aims to attract creative and forward-thinking ideas from 16-19 year olds to find the best political blog.
 Students from across the UK were invited to write 500-600 words on ‘Does the public expect too much of UK Politicians?’
 Students are expected to demonstrate excellent writing skills, present a well-reasoned argument, individuality and where appropriate back up their arguments with relevant data and research.

 The 20 short-listed articles will now be sent to the judging team – Michelle Doyle Wildman (CEO of the PSA), George Parker (Financial Times Political Editor) and a representative from the UK Parliament Education Team – who will choose a winner and two runners up.

 Subject to the guidance on public gatherings at that time, the PSA hopes to host an Awards Ceremony in early September for the short-listed students and their guest, where the winners will be announced.

 We wish Emma everything of the best in the competition with the following entry: